stonedtroll/shadows-and-secrets/README.md

 ## Here Be Dragons

-“I endeavoured to turn the ocean to steam by my will alone—only to find its waves dragging me down into oblivion.”
+“I was not afraid to die; Because I put my faith in my favourite dice”

 - Limited testing performed.
 - Slightly over-engineered.